On the Ollivier-Poulin-Zurek definition of objectivity: Preliminaries

 Two opposing points of view can be taken about the degrees of freedom that characterize physical systems and the properties that correspond to their allowed values.
-One point of view, exemplified by the radical anti-reductionism of Fuchs \cite{fuchs:10}, treats all possible degrees of freedom on an absolutely equal basis; the objective division of the ``real world'' into systems of fixed and finite Hilbert-space dimension is taken for granted and no attempt is made to decompose any system into smaller ``building blocks'' or to reconstruct any degree of freedom from a combination of more ``fundamental'' degrees of freedom.
-As Fuchs points out, the question of the emergence of classicality does not arise from this point of view; indeed Fuchs ``declares the quantum-to-classical research program unnecessary (and actually obstructive)'' and insists ``the thing that needs insight is not the quantum-to-classical transition, but the classical-to-quantum'' (\cite{fuchs:10} p.
+One point of view, exemplified by the radical anti-reductionism of \cite{fuchs:10}, treats all possible degrees of freedom on an absolutely equal basis; the objective division of the ``real world'' into systems of fixed and finite Hilbert-space dimension is taken for granted and no attempt is made to decompose any system into smaller ``building blocks'' or to reconstruct any degree of freedom from a combination of more ``fundamental'' degrees of freedom.
+As Fuchs points out, the question of the emergence of classicality does not arise from this point of view; classical objectivity is simply assumed \textit{a priori}.
+Indeed Fuchs ``declares the quantum-to-classical research program unnecessary (and actually obstructive)'' and insists that ``the thing that needs insight is not the quantum-to-classical transition, but the classical-to-quantum'' (\cite{fuchs:10} p.
 24, main text and fn.
 46).
 The alternative point of view is that embraced by the majority of working physicists.
 Macroscopic systems are viewed as composites of microscopic systems from the molecular scale down to the scale of Standard Model particles, and macroscopic degrees of freedom are viewed as ``bulk'' degrees of freedom - such as total mass or center-of-mass position - that are exact mathematical consequences of the more fundamental degrees of freedom of the constituents, again down to the scale of Standard Model degrees of freedom.
-From this perspective, only the most fundamental degrees of freedom need be considered when specifying the ``real'' Hilbert-space representation of any system; all other degrees of freedom ``emerge'' under the action of $\mathit{H}_{\mathbf{U}}$.
+From this perspective, only the most fundamental degrees of freedom need be considered when specifying the ``real'' Hilbert-space representation of any system; all other degrees of freedom ``emerge'' as physical consequences of the action of $\mathit{H}_{\mathbf{U}}$.
+Indeed from this perspective, the goal of science is to explain precisely \textit{how} all non-fundamental degrees of freedom emerge as consequences of the action of $\mathit{H}_{\mathbf{U}}$.
 Standard Big-Bang cosmology, with its implied hierarchy of ``special sciences'' to deal with such emergent properties as life and cognition, clearly reflects this latter perspective.